tammet/gkc/README.md

 There are three alternative ways to compile gkc, from simpler to more complicated.

-To compile the Linux binary yourself, use the
+To compile the Linux or OS X binary yourself, use the

     compile.sh